joshbenzon/blueno-bills/README.md

   - Web Socket testing
   - Web scraping testing
 - Creating a ClientRequestGenerator Class as well as REPL Commands to ensure that our API requests work
+  - Testing backend handlers (InsertRowHandler, DeleteHandler, UpdateHandler) using the following classes: ClientRequestGenerator.java, DeleteRowCommand.java, InsertRowCommand.java, PrintStudentsCommand.java, UpdataRowCommand.java.
+Here are the instructions for testing using these classes:
+  1) First you must call load-database ../data/StudentData.sqlite3
+  2) Then you can do: insert-row
+  3) Then you can do: update-row
+  4) Then you can do: delete-row
+  After each step you can call on: print-students to see how the database Students table is changing
+  NOTE: Because I tested using this way (as I was told to on ED) rather than JUnit tests, my testing coverage doesn't reflect how much testing I did.
 - System Tests to test REPL commands
+  - System Tests for load-database REPL command (note: still experiencing a bug with these as referenced here: https://edstem.org/us/courses/19957/discussion/1479034?answer=3337526)

 **Frontend Testing**
 - Selenium Testing for front end functionality